symfony/symfony-docs/components/dependency_injection/compilation.rst

 ..note::
-    In the Symfony2 full stack framework there is a base Extension class which implements these methods.
-See :doc:`/cookbook/bundles/extension` for
+    In the Symfony2 full stack framework there is a base Extension class which implements these methods as well as a short cut method for processing the configuration.
+See :doc:`/cookbook/bundles/extension` for more details.
-    more details.

 The processed config value can now be added as container parameters as if they were listed in a ``parameters`` section of the config file but with merging multiple files